 Who is eligible to receive the Schulich Leader Scholarship?

-- Students who are graduating from high school or Cégep in Canada during the 2020/2021 academic calendar year.
+- Graduating high school or Cégep in Canada in the 2021/2022 academic year

-- Students who plan to enroll in an eligible STEM program at one of the 20 partner universities.
-(Review the eligible STEM programs on the Schulich Leader Scholarship website.)
+- Plan to enrol in an eligible STEM program at one of their partner universities

-- Meet academic excellence AND leadership, charisma, and creativity quota.
-Strong consideration is given to students with financial need.
+- Strong consideration will be given o students with financial need.

 What grades are required for Academic Excellence?